English as a Second Language

 Anyone can learn to be an ESL teacher.
 You can teach one or two days a week.
 As long as you speak English, and like people, there is a role for you to help.
 IF you would like to observe a class please contact Mary Hengstebeck.

 The students show their appreciation in many ways.
 Jesus wrote us a poem

 Driven to Success: ESL Students

 The students’ motivation to succeed is obvious in the dedication they demonstrate in coming to class regularly and the motives that compel them to do so.
-Many students must carve out time from their busy lives to attend as many as 3 to 5 classes per week, and some of them are driving an hour to get to class.
+Many students must carve out time from their busy lives to attend as many as 3 to 5 classes per week.
 Students from 19 different countries faithfully gather during the week to make meaningful connections.
 They are eager to make friends, to learn the conversations skills necessary to effectively communicate with their children’s teachers, their doctors, their communities.
 For some, success is found in being able to tell stories about their weekly encounters with others using the “First, then, and finally” construct.

 As a way of celebrating the strides made by our driven ESL students, each session concludes with a party.
 Students bring friends and family to celebrate completing 10 weeks of instruction.
 We enjoy games, good food, and music.
 The end-of-session party is an opportunity for our students to acknowledge their own accomplishments, as well as those of their classmates.
 It is a time to congratulate each other and offer encouragement for future endeavors.
 This would be a great time for you and your family to come and meet these wonderful people and wish them continued success on their individual journeys.

 The Literacy Council of Williamson County made a presentation to the Leander City Council and gave them a certificate for their support of literacy by providing space.
 The Live Oak ESL team are providing the volunteers.
 The picture includes Mary Hengstebeck, the Mayor of Leander, Robert Pinhero, and the director of Parks and Recreation.